-- STAT 705 Regression and Correlation Analyses (2 hours)
+- STAT 705 Regression and Analysis of Variance (3 hours)

 - Upper-division quantitative electives to give a total of 46 credit hours.
 Courses must be at the 400 level or above, and may include IMSE 541, math, computer science, statistics, or course in other area with substantial quantitative content.
 Note that STAT courses at the 400 level or higher may replace either or both of the 300 level STAT courses.

 - A minimum of 2.0 GPA in STAT courses taken as part of the major is required for graduation.